Emotional Flooding: Effects On Mental Health And Heart

 • Practice Self-Care.
 It can be difficult to practice self-care now, but self-soothing, compassionate, judgment-free self-talk can be incredibly helpful.
 Once you start feeling better, treat yourself to some serious self-care.

-What to avoid when you experience emotional flooding
+What to avoid when emotionally flooded

 Just as the above-mentioned coping strategies will help most people who become emotionally flooded, a few unhealthy approaches will likely worsen the experience for most individuals.
 When you feel overloaded, avoid the following reactions: